mwat56/Nele/README.md

 ### Authentication

 Why, you may ask, would you need an username/password file anyway?
 Well, you remember me mentioning that you can add, edit and delete articles?
 You wouldn't want _anyone_ on the net being able to do that, now, would you?
 For that reason, whenever there's no password file given (either in the INI file or the command-line) all functionality requiring authentication will be _disabled_.
 (Better safe than sorry, right?)

-_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.
+> _Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both respectively are different.

 ### User/password file & handling

-Only usable from the commandline are the `-uXX` options, most of which need a username and the name of the password file to use. –
+Only usable from the commandline are the `-uXX` options, most of which need a username and the name of the password file to use.
-_Note_ that whenever you're prompted to input a password this will _not_ be echoed to the console.
+> _Note_ that whenever you're prompted to input a password this will _not_ be echoed to the console.

 The `-ua` option allows you to add an user/password pair:

 	$ ./nele -ua testuser1 -uf pwaccess.db

 	   password:
 	  repeat pw:
 		added 'testuser1' to list
 	$ _

 Again: The password input is not echoed to the console, therefore you don't see it.